2018 11 09 1st version: 2016 October 31

 #6 - George (1809 - 1843) Last birth in East Hampton, Long Island, prior to 1810 family move to Litchfield, CT.
-1943: Chillicothe, OH, George, 34, frustrated minister, blew off much of his head with shotgun leaving widow with child.
+1843: Chillicothe, OH, George, 34, frustrated minister, blew off much of his head with shotgun leaving widow and sister.
 Anticipating family reunion; #1 Catharine (1800-78) arrived night before tragedy; "never again returning to the Beecher fold."
 [Milton Rugoff- The Beechers]

 #7 - Harriet Elizabeth born in Litchfield, CT (1811 June 14 - 1896 July 1), became the vortex in the formation of these United States of America.
 We celebrate our Harriet's birthday each year near June 14, at the Harriet Beecher Stowe House Cincinnati, on the eastern eminence at the new I-71 interchange with Martin Luther King Drive!

-#8 Henry Ward -- who outDid his Pa, the nation's preacher presiding at the celebration of the end of the Great War at Fort Sumter, where the War began.
+#8 Henry Ward -- who outDid his Pa: the nation's preacher presiding at the celebration of the end of the Great War at Fort Sumter, where the War began.
 As he spoke, john wilkes Boothe pulled the trigger on Lincoln who attended Plymouth Curch ministered by Henry Ward; the church continuing today in Brooklyn.

 #9 Charles -- steadfast musician / minister - traveled with Harriet in 3 European tours; married Samuel Clemens whose Hartford mansion adjoins Harriet's final home, indicative of close ties among the families of the 2 leading authors of the 19th century.

-1816: 5 older children and Harriet, lost Mother Roxanna in Litchfield, where father Beecher ministered the Congregational Church.
-Before and after her mother’s death she enjoyed especially her Aunt Harriet Foote, 50 miles southeast in Guilford, CT, along with Hatty's uncles, including two who came to Cincinnati in the 1820s:
+1816: 5 older children, Harriet, Henry & Charles lost Mother Roxanna in Litchfield, where father Beecher ministered the Congregational Church.
+Before and after her mother’s death Harriet enjoyed especially her Aunt Harriet Foote, 50 miles southeast in Guilford, CT, along with Hatty's uncles, including two who came to Cincinnati in the 1820s: